babyfish-ct/graphql-state/README.md

 *This chrome extension is currently awaiting manual review by the chrome web store, which may take several weeks.*

-*If you want to experience it before, you can compile the content in the chrome-extension directory and use it as unpacked-extension.*
+*If you want to experience it before, you can compile the code in the chrome-extension directory and use it as unpacked-extension.*